I’ve always been intrigued by the idea of early retirement.

 I unfollowed 90% of these pages and unsubscribed from MANY newsletters.

-While it initially felt weird, I was surprised at how fast it took for me to forget about this difference.
+While it initially felt weird, I was surprised at how quickly I forgot about this difference.

-Without these temptations, I was able to spend less money and time with these new launches.
+Without these temptations, I was able to spend less money and time on these new launches.

-Instead of having these new items screaming for my attention during every launch, I also became more intentional with my purchases as well.
+Instead of having these new items screaming for my attention during every launch, I became more intentional about my purchases.

 4) Replacing My Tech Devices Only When Needed